The Lost Caverns of Tsojcanth: Publication history

 Both versions of the module included monsters that were later included other Dungeons & Dragons products.
 The monsters introduced in the original un-published version were updated for AD&D rules and included in the first edition Monster Manual.
 Monsters appearing in the published version included the demon princes Baphomet, Fraz-Urb'luu, Graz'zt, and Kostchtchie, who later appeared in the original Monster Manual II.
 The published module's cover features an illustration of a behir by Erol Otus.

-All four modules of the S-series were included as part of the Dungeons of Dread hardcover collection, released on March 19, 2013.
+All four modules of the S-series were collected and published as part of the Dungeons of Dread hardcover volume, released on March 19, 2013.
 Lawrence Schick writes in the foreword that "S4 The Lost Caverns of Tsojcanth marked the end of the S series—and rightly so, because despite being based on a gilded-hole dungeon originally designed for a tournament in 1976, its updated version really belonged more to the '80s campaign-setting school of design than to the wild-and-woolly '70s.
 S1 through S3 were standalone modules that could be easily dropped into any DM's campaign, but Tsojcanth is firmly based in Gary's World of Greyhawk."

+A remastered version of the adventure was published in the anthology Quests from the Infinite Staircase for Dungeons & Dragons 5th edition on July 16, 2024.